collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Fetching from Origin Versus Pulling from a Fork

-* Anyone with write permission can fetch feature and pull request branches, work on them, and push additional commits to them.
-The process is basically the same (exception: if fetching pull request branch by pull request number).
-* If a pull request has already been made, the additional commit(s) will be automatically added to the pull request when you push to the branch, up to the point that the pull request is merged
 * The way that you fetch or pull a remote branch into your local folder and work on it is different depending on whether the branch was pushed to the origin or came from a fork.

 </td></tr>